Customer Supplied Parts

 – Product liability will protect against claims made because of product issues or faults.

-We never intend to offend customers who use our workshop and this is why we feel it is important for us to fully explain the reasons for refusing ‘Customer Supplied Parts’ when asked to fit them.
-It is also now becoming more common practice within the automotive industry to operate in this way, mainly due to the increase on the market of counterfeit parts being available to buy – We thank you for your understanding.
+It is also now becoming more common practice within the automotive industry to operate in this manner, mainly due to the increase on the market of counterfeit parts being available to buy – We thank you for your understanding.